91st Bombardment Group: Start of combat operations

-Second phase of operations
+Pointblank

 The second phase of combat operations, coinciding with the implementation of the Pointblank Directive to target German airpower, began in May 1943.
 The Eighth developed in the next three months into a force of sixteen B-17 groups and began attacking industrial targets deep inside Germany beginning at the end of July.
 Col. Wray left the 91st on 22 May to become commander of a new wing, the 103rd Provisional Combat Bomb Wing.
 He was replaced by the group deputy commander, Lt.
-Col. William Reid, formerly of the 92nd Bomb Group.
+Col. William Reid, formerly of the 92nd Bombardment Group.
 Lt.
 Col. Baskin Lawrence, who had been the deputy commander of the 91st from its date of activation, had left the group 1 May to command the 92nd.

 On 25 June 1943, a wholesale shifting of command officers between the two groups occurred.
 Col. Lawrence departed the 92nd to become commander of a new "Pathfinder" group drawn from a squadron of the 92nd, and was replaced by Col. Reid, who left the 91st to command his old group.
 The 91st received its third commander, Lt.
 Col. Clemens Wurzbach, who had been Lawrence's deputy commander.

 During this transition period the 91st also had its first crews finish their required combat tours and return to the United States, including the crew of the Memphis Belle.
 Of the original roster of combat crews, 32% completed their tours, 15% were reassigned to other commands, and the rest became casualties.
 At the end of June it also acquired its most recognizable symbol, the "Triangle A" group tail marking often used in films about B-17s.